MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 if gameState != .GameSceneStateActive { return }
 ```

-Run the project again, death truly should be final for our bunny.
+Run the game...
+Death truly should be final for our bunny.

-Great...
+#Death actions

 It would look better if the bunny fell face first upon hitting an obstacle.
-A powerful way to do this that
-allows us to animate the effect is to use *SKActions*, you've already used actions visually when you setup the flappy animation frames.
-You can of course set these up in code...
+A powerful way to do achieve this is using *SKActions*, you've already used actions to setup the the flappy animation frames.

 > [action]
 > Add the following code after you stopped the hero's actions with the `removeAllActions()` method in `didBeginContact(...)`: